As a business owner, does your 6th sense tingle when you hear terms like leads, customer engagement, and conversion rates?

 98% of Americans switch between devices every day

-90% of consumers prefer consistent experience across all channels
+90% of consumers prefer a consistent experience across all channels